Bourkekev/ms1-music-school/README.md

 ### Acknowledgements

 - Thanks to my mentor Anthony Ngene for his suggestions and his time.
-- TO FINISH Thanks to those on Slack for reviewing my project and making suggestions, Michael Dijk and Gustaf Ljungwaldh.
+- Thanks to those on Slack for reviewing my project and making suggestions, Michael Dijk and Gustaf Ljungwaldh.